ipetkov/crane/docs/API.md

 * `cargoNextestExtraArgs`: additional flags to be passed in the nextest invocation (e.g. specifying a profile)
   - Default value: `""`
+  - Note that all flags from `cargo test` are supported.
 * `partitions`: The number of separate nextest partitions to run.
 Useful if the test suite takes a long time and can be parallelized across multiple build nodes.